bestwebsoft/contact-form-wordpress-plugin/readme.txt

 * Ability to add Contact Form into a post.
 Ability to adjust displaying of the form via shortcode is added.

 == Upgrade Notice ==

+= V3.88 =
+Bugs with syntax error and undefined function were fixed.

 = V3.87 =
 Error with option name when Contact Form Multi plugin is activated was fixed.
 Plugin performance was improved.
 BWS plugins section was updated.
 The French language file is updated.